 make Punjab literate by 2020”.

 New initiatives have been launched in 2008-09.
-These include: strengthening
+These include:

-actively partner with national organizations like the NCHD and
+They actively partner with national organizations like the NCHD and

 international organizations like the Asian Development Bank.
+The

-literacy at 59 per cent.
+59 per cent.

 Pakistan’s Millennium Development Goal for the literacy rate is 88

 per cent by 2015, while the NCHD’s is 86 per cent.
 Pakistan has made

 a clear commitment, yet ongoing efforts cast serious doubts on the

 achievement of this goal.

 In the last Mundi Index, France with 99 per cent literacy ranks

 40th, while China with 91 per cent ranks 105.
 Neighboring Iran at

 144 has a 77 per cent literacy rate.
 Evidently, there is a

 correlation between literacy and development, literacy and

 international standing, literacy and stability.

-If we want to be seen as a
+If we want to be seen as a self-respecting and empowered nation with

-heritage, economic independence and sovereignty.
+independence and sovereignty.
 It requires strategies and plans to

 meet this national challenge with all stakeholders on board.

 Published in Daily Dawn

 14th June 2010